-Sarah also advises on commercial litigation including company and shareholder disputes, fraud claims, commercial contract disputes, partnership disputes, pensions disputes and problems in relating to international sale of goods.
+Sarah advises on complex commercial disputes including company and shareholder disputes, fraud claims, commercial contract disputes, partnership disputes, pensions disputes and problems relating to international sale of goods.

 - Advised on claims of failure to supply which involved multi-million pound international arbitrations.

-- Advised on claims for breach of contract, including obligations of confidentiality and various intellectual property infringements.
+- Advised on claims for breach of contract, including obligations of confidentiality.

 - Acting for claimants in proceedings relating to contractual obligations for early retirement pension benefits.